vipinsun/TokenTaxonomyFramework-pub/token-taxonomy.md

 Output from tooling or workshops produce taxonomy definitions as a formula.
 This formula, using the tooling format instead of the visual format, maps to artifact metadata in the framework GitHub structure and can pull names, descriptions and control messages from the framework to create visualizations, populate user interfaces, generate reports and even generate code.

 The GitHub artifact hierarchical file structure where artifact file names are the same as the name of the type described in it.
-The parts in the file system are organized by folders, base, behaviors, behavior-groups and tokens.
+The parts in the file system are organized by folders, base, behaviors, behavior-groups and token-templates.

 - base - contains definitions for the base &tau and has a folder for fungible and non-fungible containing &tau;<sub>F</sub> and &tau;<sub>N</sub>.
 Note the metadata in the artifacts uses the tooling format of tF and tN to prevent tools from escaping special characters like < and / used in the visual format.
 - behaviors - folder for each behavior.
 - behavior-groups - folder for each behavior group.
 - property-sets - folder for each non-behavioral property set.
 - token-templates - token templates contributed by workshops to the framework.
+ - formulas - complete token formula that is the foundation for a template definition.
-- token-definitions - complete token definitions based of a template.
+ - definitions - complete token definition that is based off a formula.
+ - specifications - the generated token specification from the template definition.

 ![HierarchicalFileStructure](images/fileHierarchy.png)